Dawid-Lukasiewicz/LED_Cube_5x5x5/README.md

-# This is a code uploaded into ATmega32P MCU.
+# This is a code uploaded into ATmega32P MCU
 ## Menu loop
 When powered the cube displays 0 digit.
 By pressing "up button" you can increment the digit displayed by one.
 Each digit represenst one display pattern.
 When "action button" pressed the pattern displays